beatrizcm01/bees-data-engineering-case/README.md

 # Pipeline Architecture

 This project runs AirFlow in a Docker container in order to orchestrate the OpenBreweryDB data pipeline.
-The DAG in Airflow runs the tasks: run_bronze_layer_scripts >> run_silver_layer_scripts >> run_gold_layer_scripts.
-It extracts data from the API, persists it as parquet files into openbrewerydb-bronze-layer bucket, transforms it and stores it into openbrewerydb-silver-layer bucket as parquet files partiotioned by location (country, region).
+The DAG in Airflow extracts the data from the API and populate it into the layers.
+The data is persisted into S3 buckets as parquet files.
 A virtualization layer is created with Dremio which connects to S3 and formats the parquet files as tables.
 A view is created on top of the silver layer with SQL.